Figuring out how many dates before a relationship doesn’t have to be as complicated as it seems.

 Do it now!

-You can increase the amount of time you spend with each other as well as start referring to each other with terms of endearment.
+You can increase the amount of time you spend with each other as well as start referring to each other in terms of endearment.

 Just focus on living in the moment.